Darwyn72/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 Legacy documentation is available [here](https://esgf.github.io/esgf-ansible/intro/intro.html) _is this still valid?_

 **Metagrid user interface**
-To install the Metagrid UI for end-users to search and download data, read the documentation [here](https://metagrid.readthedocs.io/en/latest/) and see the Github repo [here](https://github.com/aims-group/metagrid)__don't know if these links need updating_?
+To install the Metagrid UI for end-users to search and download data, read the documentation [here](https://metagrid.readthedocs.io/en/latest/) and see the Github repo [here](https://github.com/aims-group/metagrid)_don't know if these links need updating_?

 ## 2. Dataset publication
-### Pre-requisites
+### Description
 Publishers to ESGF **must** have an existing Data Node installed at their site.
-Although the publisher software (from v5.x) does not need to run on the Data Node it does require a __Data mount_ for the software to access data files.
+Although the publisher software (from v5.x) does not need to run on the Data Node it does require a _Data mount_ for the software to access data files.

 ### Publisher introduction
-The esg-publisher or __esgcet_ Python package contains a collection of command-line utilities to scan, manipulate and push dataset metadata to an ESGF index node.
+The esg-publisher or _esgcet_ Python package contains a collection of command-line utilities to scan, manipulate and push dataset metadata to an ESGF index node.
-The publication process takes several steps with some optional steps.
+The basic publication process takes several steps with some optional steps.
 Publisher functionality is available via several submodles/classes in the package.
-Please refer to the [user documentation](https://esg-publisher.readthedocs.io/en/stable/intro.html) and
+Please refer to the [user documentation](https://esg-publisher.readthedocs.io/en/stable/intro.html) and [Github issues page](https://github.com/ESGF/esg-publisher/issues)

+### 2.1 Publsiher software installation
+### Requirements
+A python environment, eg. create one using venv, conda (no longer free) or miniforge/mamba.

+Mountpoint to located data on the same host as publisher software installation, so the publisher scan utility (eg. autocurator) has access.

+Basic dataset information provided via the esg mapfile format.
+The most popular approach is using the esgf-prepare/esgmapfile utility.

-### 2.1 How to prepare your data for publication
+### 2.2 Dataset publication

 ## 3. Dataset retraction
 ### 3.1 Retraction process